Not a Student?

 About the Exam

-The AP Chinese Language and Culture Exam will test your ability to apply communication skills developed in the course, including interpreting different types of written and audio texts, writing to and speaking with others, and presenting your ideas in written and spoken Chinese.
-Throughout the exam, you’ll be asked to demonstrate your understanding of Chinese-speaking cultures.
+The AP Chinese Language and Culture Exam will test your ability to apply communication skills developed in the course and ask you to demonstrate your understanding of Chinese-speaking culture.

 Chinese text on the screen can be displayed in simplified characters or in traditional characters, and you may toggle between the two versions if necessary.
 When typing your responses in the Writing part of the exam, you may choose from the following three input methods: Pinyin Simplified, Pinyin Traditional, and Bopomofo.
 The display and input options will have no effect on your exam score.